South and East of the First Principal Meridian

 Allen, Auglaize, Crawford, Hancock, Van Wert, and Wyandot counties as well as portions of Hardin, Logan, Marion, Mercer, Morrow, and Putnam counties are included in the survey.

 Land Sales

 The Act of March 3, 1819 established the Piqua Land District, with a Land Office in that town for sale of lands in this survey within 48 miles of the state of Indiana.
 For lands in this survey more than 48 miles from Indiana, a land office and land district were established at Delaware.
 The Piqua office was moved to ”Wapaughkoneta“, then, on March 3, 1835, to Lima, and finally, on March 3, 1843, to a consolidated land district at Upper Sandusky.
-Sales were also conducted from the nation’s capital at the General Land Office.
+Sales were also conducted from the nation’s capital at the United States General Land Office.
 Local offices were eventually closed.
 The State of Ohio also eventually sold lands granted to them by the federal government, such as section 16 of each township, and the Turnpike Lands.